Student Symposium is taking place TODAY, April 17. Click here for details, schedule.

-Listed below are a few resources to help you along in your career exploration, decision-making and planning journey.
-You may also schedule an appointment with a career counselor in Career Development, who can help you to more fully assess your values, skills, and talents, introduce you to different careers, and help address questions that arise along the way.
+Listed below are a few resources to help you along in your career exploration.
+You may also schedule an appointment with a staff member in Career Development, who can help you to more fully assess your values, skills, and talents, introduce you to different careers, and help address questions that arise along the way.

-Stop in or give us a call to set up a time to meet one-on-one with one of our counselors.
-We would be thrilled to talk with you about making career choices.
+Stop in or give us a call to set up a time to meet one-on-one with a staff member.
+We would be happy to talk with you about making career choices.

 Strong Interest Inventory and Myers-Briggs Type Indicator

-The Strong Interest Inventory® (SII) is a great career assessment tool for individuals seeking guidance and direction on major and/or career exploration, decision making and planning.
+The Strong Interest Inventory® (SII) is a career assessment tool for individuals seeking guidance and direction on major and/or career exploration, decision making and planning.
 It is free to Beloit College students and alumni.
 The assessment allows you to reflect on your interests and skills, and learn about possible career, educational and leisure option compatibilities based on your personal characteristics.
-The SII includes online questionnaires regarding your interests and skills, which take approximately 45-60 minutes to complete.
+The SII is an online questionnaire which take approximately 45-60 minutes to complete.
 They can be completed from any computer with Internet access.
 The SII assessment requires at least one follow up session with a staff member in the Liberal Arts and Practice Center.
-In the follow up session you will receive a copy of your SII results, go through a comprehensive interpretation of those results, and discuss needs, options and the next steps in your career planning process.
+In the follow up session you will receive a copy of your SII results, go through a comprehensive interpretation of those results, and discuss questions, options and the next steps in your career planning process.

 The Myers-Briggs Type Indicator® (MBTI) is a personality assessment that offers insight into an individual's personality attributes and strengths and weaknesses inherent to them.
 The MBTI may provide information useful for exploring career areas and industries that fit your personality type.
 The online questionnaire will take approximately 20-30 minutes to complete and requires a follow up session with a staff member in the Liberal Arts in Practice Center to provide you with a copy of your MBTI results and provide a full interpretation of those results.

-To take the online assessment, contact the Liberal Arts in Practice Center for login information.
+To take an online assessment, contact the Liberal Arts in Practice Center for login information.

 Students who participate in job shadowing are able to receive a firsthand look at the workplace in a career of their choice, make valuable networking contacts and have the opportunity to see how classroom learning can be applied to real world situations.

-Last year, some Beloit College students went on a job shadowing trip to Washington, D.C.
+In 2012, some Beloit College students went on a job shadowing trip to Washington, D.C.
 See what they experienced.
+In 2013, eight sophomores went to San Francisco for a similar opportunity.

 Internships are an invaluable way to gain work experience and explore job and career options.
 Our internship section has helpful information on searching for and funding internship opportunities while at Beloit.